PelionIoT/snap-pelion-edge/README.md

     1. If you don't have a certificate select:
         1. New certificate > Create a developer certificate.
     1. When you have a certificate generate you can select it and open its panel.
-    1. On this panel click 'Download Developer C file' to receive 'mbed_cloud_dev_credentials.c'
+    1. On this panel click 'Download Developer C file' to receive `mbed_cloud_dev_credentials.c`

-1. After downloading 'mbed_cloud_dev_credentials.c' copy it to the 'snap-pelion-edge' directory:
+1. After downloading `mbed_cloud_dev_credentials.c` copy it to the 'snap-pelion-edge' directory:
     ```bash
     cp /path/to/mbed_cloud_dev_credentials.c /path/to/snap-pelion-edge/.
+    ```

+If you have docker you can now run `docker run --rm -v "$PWD":/build -w /build snapcore/snapcraft:stable snapcraft --debug` or follow the rest of the build steps below.

+1. Install your required snap development tools (snapcraft, build-essential) and other developer tools you might need (git, nodejs, bzr, etc.).
+    ```bash
+    sudo apt-get update && sudo apt-get upgrade
+    sudo apt-get install snapcraft build-essential git
+    ```

+    Note: the minimum required version of snapcraft is 3.6 which can be viewed with `snapcraft --version`.
+If your version of snapcraft is older than 3.6, then install snapcraft via `snap` instead of `apt-get` or `apt`.
+    ```bash
+    sudo apt-get remove snapcraft
+    sudo snap install --classic snapcraft
     ```

 1. Compile your snap with 'snapcraft' (you may have to type your GitHub credentials during compile)
     ```bash